This is Day 1 of 31 days: Tools to Memorize a Bible Chapter.

-Today through Sunday we’re laying the foundation for memorizing a Bible chapter together, one step at a time.
-On Monday, Day 5, we’ll memorize our first verse!
+Today we’ll lay the foundation for memorizing a Bible chapter together, one step at a time.
+On Day 5, we’ll memorize our first verse!

 1. Pray about what to memorize

 These tools will work for any passage you want to memorize.
 Pick your own.
 But for this series, our examples will be with Isaiah 12:1-6.
-(Even if it’s not the passage you choose, you’ll probably have it memorized by default by October 31 if you read through each day’s posts.)
-Our Hide His Word memory group (HHW) through Do Not Depart is also currently learning Isaiah 12.
+(Even if it’s not the passage you choose, you’ll probably have it memorized by default if you read through each day’s posts.)
 It’s short; it’s relevant; it’s encouraging.

 Prayerfully seek God’s guidance for what message he wants you to soak in.